phalcon-orphanage/docs/en/controllers.md

 }
 ```

-If you're using Phalcon as a full-stack framework, you can read the services provided [by default](/4.0/en/di) in the framework.
+If you're using Phalcon as a full-stack framework, you can read the services provided [by default](di) in the framework.

-<a name='request-response'></a>
 ## Request and Response
 Assuming that the framework provides a set of pre-registered services.
 We explain how to interact with the HTTP environment.
 The `request` service contains an instance of [Phalcon\Http\Request](api/Phalcon_Http_Request) and the `response` contains a [Phalcon\Http\Response](api/Phalcon_Http_Response) representing what is going to be sent back to the client.